OCD and Anxiety Program

 Screening for Co-Occurring Conditions

-OCD and anxiety frequently occur alongside other conditions.
-We screen for related diagnoses such as depression, PTSD, or ADHD to ensure your treatment plan addresses the full clinical picture.
+OCD frequently occurs alongside other conditions.
+We screen for related diagnoses such as depression, anxiety, PTSD, ADHD, and others to ensure your treatment plan addresses the full clinical picture.

 Our treatment options

-Treatment for OCD and anxiety requires a structured, evidence-based approach.
+Treatment for OCD requires a structured, evidence-based approach.
 At Bridge, care is tailored to each patient and may include a combination of the following.

 Exposure and Response Prevention